Master Degree in Adult Education

 Graduates of adult education master's degree programs might earn more than they did when holding only a bachelor's degree.
 In 2011, the median annual income of people with a master's degree or higher was $59,230, compared to $44,970 for those with a bachelor's, according to data from the National Center for Education Statistics (nces.ed.gov, 2012).

-However, wages will vary depending on job title and employment setting.
+However, wages can vary depending on job title and employment setting.
 For example, training and development specialists earned a BLS-reported national median wage of $55,930 in May 2012, while adult basic literacy teachers earned a median $48,590 (bls.gov/oes, 2013).
-Compensation varies depending on geographic location, experience and other factors.
+Compensation is likely to vary depending on geographic location, experience and other factors.